Lawyer for Sexual Assault and Harassment Claims

-In some cases, survivors may experience retaliation after filing these claims with the authorities.
+In some cases, survivors may experience retaliation after filing these claims.
 For instance, a survivor of workplace sexual harassment may experience a demotion or even termination for filing a claim.
 Fortunately, the law forbids employers from undertaking these actions.
-Employees who are filing sexual harassment or assault claims are engaging in a legally protected activity.
+Employees who file sexual harassment or assault claims are engaging in a legally protected activity.
 Employers cannot retaliate against employees who are engaging in legally protected activities.

 Filing a Lawsuit for Sexual Harassment or Sexual Assault

 In addition to physical and psychological damage, survivors of sexual misconduct may also suffer permanent damage to their careers and close personal relationships.
 As a result, survivors may suffer a severely reduced quality of life.